“I live my life in widening circles that reach out across the world.” - Rainer Maria Rilke

 Sumi’s third album, Solastalgia, was written at the foot of Sleeping Buffalo Mountain on Stoney Nakoda and Blackfoot territory at the Banff Centre for Arts and Creativity.
 The album digests terminology found in Dr. Glenn Albrecht’s Earth Emotions in hopes of creating conversation about the ongoing climate emergency.

 “Solastalgia is the ‘homesickness you have when you are still at home’.
 In a lot of ways, this word shattered me: to be a human and feel a deep connection to the Earth as ‘Home’ and simultaneously participate in the structures we have created to destroy it.
 Now, it seems like we are slowly remembering to listen to the land and follow the lead of people that have been living traditions of connection and conservation.
 That space of humility, gratitude, and deep listening is where these songs have come from.”

 Solastalgia explores the feeling of homesickness in our environment, in our relationships, and in ourselves.
 Through song, the artist dares to dream about how community and cooperation could restore the symbiotic relationships on our planet.
-Solastalgia is available for pre-order now, and will be released in October, 2021.
+Solastalgia was released on October 8th, 2021, and is available on all platforms now.

 The Japanese practice of kintsugi honours and celebrates the repair of what was once broken.
 This installation takes the fragmented pieces of self, story and culture, and attempts to reassemble them into something new through song.
 Kintsugi invites the user to create space to reflect on their own relationship to ancestry and examine how that relationship evolves over time.